slowkow/slowkow.com/content/notes/geneinfo-tabulator.md

 ---

-Let's use the <a target="_blank" href="https://mygene.info">MyGene.info</a> API with the <a target="_blank" href="http://tabulator.info">Tabulator</a> library
-by <a target="_blank" href="https://www.patreon.com/olifolkerd">Oli Folkerd</a>
+Let's use the <a target="_blank" href="https://mygene.info">MyGene.info</a> API with the <a target="_blank" href="http://tabulator.info">Tabulator</a> JavaScript library by <a target="_blank" href="https://www.patreon.com/olifolkerd">Oli Folkerd</a>
-to create a simple web page for tidying up messy gene lists.
+to create a simple web page for making tidy tables with information about genes.
 See how it works below, download the code, and try it yourself.

 <!--more-->